wakatime/wakaq/README.md

 * Broadcast a task to all workers
 * Super minimal

 Want more features like rate limiting, task deduplication, etc?
-Too bad, I won't accept feature PRs.
-Implement it yourself in your app’s worker tasks.
+Too bad, feature PRs are not accepted.
+Maximal features belong in your app’s worker tasks.

 ## ToDo